 While the two are often called just CNC machining, turning and milling have distinct differences.
 Turning, or lathing is pretty much the opposite of milling.
 This means that instead of the cutting tool, the workpiece is rotating.

 CNC lathing is commonly used for producing shafts, for example.
 The tool is brought against the rotating workpiece to cut off bits of metal, known as chips or swarf.
+Achieving high accuracy for a suitable type of limits and fits system is possible.

 Turning is usable on the outside of a cylinder or on the inside.
 The latter operation is called boring.